How to set up tracking on Ghost Newsletters

 CNAME record

-- Below the chart, you will see your domain list, click on Domain Settings of the domain you use for Ghost Newsletters.
-In our case, the main domain without subdomains.
+• Below the chart, you will see your domain list, click on Domain Settings of the domain you use for Ghost Newsletters.
+In our case, the main domain is without subdomains.

 💡 You can find good tutorials out there about how to create a CNAME record in <your domain provider>